 How To Make Vegan Leek And Potato Soup

 1. Heat the oil in a large saucepan.
 Add the chopped onion and celery and cook for a few minutes.
-Next, add the chopped leeks.
-You will need to cook these until they are soft and creamy, it will take at least 20 - 30 minutes but it's worth it.
+Next, add the chopped leeks add garlic.
+You will need to cook these until they are soft and creamy, it will take at least 20 minutes but it's worth it.

 2. Next, add the potatoes.

 - Make sure and give the leeks a good clean.
 Leeks are grown covered in loose soil so you can often find soil and grit in amongst the leaves.
-You can find a step by step guide here, on how to clean leeks.
+You can find a step by step guide above, on how to clean leeks.

 - Gently sautè the leeks and stir them often.
 Don't let them go brown or burn!

 - Use a floury potato, such as Maris Piper, for your soup.
 This will result in the best soup, waxy potatoes will result in a more gloopy soup.

 - Don't over blend the soup, this can result in the soup becoming gloopy.
 A quick blend done in quick pulses with a handheld blender is all it needs.
-If you have any lumpy potatoes left after you can use a potato masher to mash them.
+If you have any lumpy potatoes left in the soup you can use a potato masher to mash them.
 However, I'm not averse to finding a little creamy nugget of potato in my soup!

 - This is a thick soup, if you prefer it to be thinner you can add more stock or a little water to loosen it up a bit.
 You can also add a tablespoon of your favourite vegan sour cream if you want to make it even creamier.